efficiency-org/discord.js-ex/README.md

 bot.login(token); // Ugh, this is getting old.
 Is there an npm package that's better than this?
 ```

-Okay, we admit: It may only be punching out 2 (technically 3, if you don't include the top comment) lines of code, but if you look at the lines of code, how compact they are, how user-friendly they are, how well-laid-out they are, how simple they are, how easy they are, how convenient they are, how snippet-based they are, and how EFFICIENT they are ([efficiency-org](https://github.com/efficiency-org), y'know), it has a **SUPERCALIFRAGILISTICEXPIALIDOCIOUS** reputation!
+Okay, we admit: It may only be punching out 3 lines of code, but if you look at the lines of code, how compact they are, how user-friendly they are, how well-laid-out they are, how simple they are, how easy they are, how convenient they are, how snippet-based they are, and how EFFICIENT they are ([efficiency-org](https://github.com/efficiency-org), y'know), it has a **SUPERCALIFRAGILISTICEXPIALIDOCIOUS** reputation!

 read more [via the wiki](https://github.com/efficiency-org/discord.js-ex/wiki)